the fuji grill beaverbrook townhouse

 sushi kanesaka

-Another newcomer on the capital’s dining scene is Sushi Kanesaka, which opened in July 2023 in the opulent surroundings of 45 Park Lane.
-Marking the opening of the first restaurant outside of Asia by heralded omakase chef Shinji Kanesaka – the sushi artisan behind Tokyo’s Sushi Kanesaka, which has retained two Michelin stars since 2018 – the Mayfair outpost is an intimate and traditional 13-seater omakase counter housed behind a discreet doorway, perfect for those looking to get away from the hustle and bustle.
+Another relative newcomer on the capital’s dining scene is Sushi Kanesaka, which opened in July 2023 in the opulent surroundings of 45 Park Lane.
+The first restaurant outside Asia from lauded omakase chef Shinji Kanesaka – the sushi artisan behind Tokyo’s Sushi Kanesaka, which has retained two Michelin stars since 2018 – the Mayfair outpost is an intimate and traditional 13-seater omakase counter housed behind a discreet doorway, perfect for those looking to get away from the hustle and bustle.

 Sushi Kanesaka brings the mastery of edomae sushi in its most traditional style, prepared by eight chefs and then paired by sake sommeliers.
 The tasting menu here features an array of sushi, such as unagi kabayaki hand rolls, negi toro maki and marinated akami alongside dishes of binchotan grilled Kobe beef, ebifurai of Scottish lobster and Japanese tartar sauce, and Cornish king crab with beluga caviar.